30 Best Places To Visit In Karnataka, India - Updated 2024

 Visited this place?

-A happening beach destination and an important pilgrimage site, Gokarn’s two facets are both fascinating.
+A happening beach destination for solo backpackers like me, as well as an important pilgrimage site, Gokarna’s two facets are both fascinating.
 To relax and unwind, head to the famous tourist destination Om Beach featuring clean white sands and blue waters—or to any of its smaller beaches, like Kuddle Beach.
 Keen to explore its temples?
 Mahabaleshwar Temple is the biggest here (called Dakshin Kashi) and features an interesting blend of Hemadant and Dravidian architectural styles.

 Visited this place?